kevinalfito69/todo_apps/README.md

 ## Features

 - Add new tasks
-- Mark tasks as completed or pending
+- Mark tasks as completed
-- Edit existing tasks
 - Delete tasks
 - Persistent storage for tasks